vroenVen/calculatior/README.md

 ☐ make sin cos tan do degree and radian - https://mathjs.org/examples/browser/angle_configuration.html.html

+>--This is a function in the app just need to find if there is a way to toggle it--

 ☑ Add a clear button

 ☐ Export and import txt files

+☐ Import common problems from a library for quick solving

 ☐ tabs for different calculations